-SOC201 Understanding Societies: Introduction to Cultural Anthropology - 3 credits
+SOC201 Cultural Anthropology - 3 credits

-How do societies work?
+How do societies and cultures work?
 How do we know how to behave?
 What are the rules that make our society function?
 Do these rules differ from other societies'?
-How do minority groups, fit in?
+How do minority groups fit in?
 Cultural anthropology asks all these questions, and the process of discovering answers changes the way students think about themselves and their actions in society.
 Students analyze the behavior of people in groups and realize that practices contrary to their own may be logical from another's point of view.
-Students work collaboratively in small groups and by e-mail to prepare role-plays and debates, and to discuss issues.